-It has over 35 million songs, our own library of tracks, and even a monthly subscription service.
-Giving users access to music anywhere, YouTube Red with ad-free videos and more.
+Google Music has over 35 million songs, our own library of tracks, and even a monthly subscription service.
+Giving users access to music anywhere, YouTube Red with ad-free music videos and more.
 It’s certainly worth checking out.
 A service that’s great when it works, but frustrating when there are issues.

 I have over 8,000 songs uploaded to Google Music, completely free, and it can hold a lot more.
-It’s one of the best services around.
-But as we said above, it’s not without its own share of issues.
-Just like most apps around.
-Whether music won’t upload, songs aren’t playing or you have duplicate tracks, we’re here to help.
+Around 50,000 per user.
+It is a good service but as we said above, it’s not without issues.
+Whether music won’t upload, songs aren’t playing, the app keeps crashing or you have duplicate tracks, we’re here to help.

 Looking through Google’s product help forums we see complaints about music not playing, or the Music Manager having problems of its own.
 A good place to start for any issue is Google’s help forum, and here’s a list of problem-solving tips for the Music Manager app itself.

-To help you all out, we’ve round up some of the most common Google Music problems and any potential fixes, workarounds, or other ideas.
-Lets get started.
+To help you all out, we’ve rounded up some of the most common Google Music problems and any potential fixes, workarounds, or other ideas.
+Let’s get started.

 Google Music Isn’t Working

 So, your music isn’t playing or the app isn’t working.
-We’ve all been there, seeing nothing but a swirling circle trying to load a song forever.
-However, it never starts playing.
+We’ve all been there, seeing nothing but a swirling circle trying to load a song forever but it never starting streaming.

 The first thing that comes to mind is your data connection.
-Make sure you have a solid connection or are signed into a WiFi network for the best experience.
-Another idea is heading to settings and changing the quality over mobile streaming, as sometimes our phones can’t get enough 4G LTE to start streaming music.
+Make sure you are properly signed in and have a solid connection like WiFi.
+Another idea is heading to settings in Google Music and changing the quality for mobile streaming.
+A lower quality will stream easier on our phone 4G LTE connection with carriers.

 Occasionally you’ll see full bars, but it still won’t play.
 It’s always a good idea to toggle on and off your internet or WiFi connection, or even restart your device.
 I try closing and re-opening Google Music first, which usually fixes any odd issues.

-However, there are other potential reasons.
+However, there are other potential reasons for problems.
 Is someone else streaming music on the account?
-By default only one device can stream music at a time.
-So if it’s paused on your laptop somewhere, your phone or tablet may not start streaming.
-Usually it just kicks the other device off, but that doesn’t always work as intended.
+Only one device can stream music at a time, so keep that in mind.
+If it’s paused on your laptop somewhere, your phone or tablet may not start streaming.
+Usually, it just kicks the other device off, but that doesn’t always work as intended.